 The first Christians saw their lives as a race with challenges and targets to aim for.
-St Paul wrote: ...I forget what is behind, and I struggle for what is ahead (Philippians 3:13, CEV).
+The apostle Paul wrote, 'I forget what is behind, and I struggle for what is ahead' (Philippians 3:13, CEV).
 Everybody's life involves some struggle.
 Here's a way to explore a Bible story about being determined and not letting anyone stop you from achieving your aim.
 It's about someone who can't see; and it's about not taking 'no' for an answer.
+You can find a retelling of this story in The Barnabas Family Bible (BRF, 2014), page 168.